© 2021 All Rights Reserved.

 Electives are half-day field- or classroom-based sessions covering specific topics for Yellowstone guides.

-Rates: $99 for your first registration, $75 for subsequent registrations.
-Discounts offered for multiple registrations from one company.
+Rates: $99 for your first registration unless otherwise noted.
+Discounts offered for subsequent registrations.

 Sometimes, it’s the small things (literally!) that can really make a tour memorable.
-When the wolves and bears aren’t cooperating, when you have the same group for multiple days and they want a deeper dive into Yellowstone, or when you have that 5-year-old who is crazy about reptiles, it pays off to know your birds and herps!
-Join Brad on this field-based class to learn about Yellowstone’s avians, reptiles, and amphibians – where to find them, how to ID them, and some cool facts to share with your guests.
+When the wolves and bears aren’t cooperating, when you have the same group for multiple days and they want a deeper dive into Yellowstone, or when you have the kid who is crazy about birds, it pays off to know your microfauna!
+Join Jim and Brad in this class to learn about the biology and current research of lesser-known carnivores such as wolverine and lynx, how to identify birds (even if you’re not an experienced birder!), and where to search for the park’s often-overlooked reptiles & amphibians.

 Deep Dives are full-day field-based excursions that explore one area of the park or one topic in-depth.
 Designed by guides for guides to enrich your guided experiences!

-Rates: $129 for your first registration, $99 for subsequent registrations.
-Discounts offered for multiple registrations from one company.
+Rates: $129 for your first registration.
+Discounts offered for subsequent registrations.

 Natural History & Ecology of Wolves & Bears